-Fig. 476 Dutch Policy F
+Fig. 486 Dutch Policy documents

-Fig. 477 Strategies: 1 care, 2 store, 3 drain (V&W, 2000)
+Fig. 487 Strategies: 1 care, 2 store, 3 drain^a

 Budget

 Public sector institutions dealing with infrastructure must spend a lot of money over a time span, always longer than a budget year.
 Planned expenses must be properly argued (transparency) in annual work plans and need the approval of Parliament (democratic decision making).
 The approval must be based on a long term policy (political consistency).